 Why should you validate emails on forms?

 It seems like an extra step and a reason to annoy your developers.
-However, using validation on forms (be it through HTML code or validation tool APIs) actually makes a lot of sense.
+However, using validation on a contact form (be it through HTML code or validation tool APIs) actually makes a lot of sense.

 Whether it’s regular expressions or APIs, validation prevents spammers from signing up on your website.
-Demos, newsletters, downloading lead magnets – no one can leave a fake, spammy address on your website.
-Your sales and marketing teams no longer have to waste time on fake leads.
+Demos, newsletters, downloading lead magnets – no one can leave a fake, spammy address on your website through form submissions.
+Your sales and marketing teams no longer have to waste time on fake leads and spam messages.

 Improved sender reputation